byteduck/duckOS/README.md

 - Executables can only be in a raw format as of now, meaning no ELF files
 - Only works with ext2 filesystems with a block size of 1024
 - Uses BIOS interrupts to read/write to disk instead of AHCI/IDE
-- C++ features like global initializers, new, delete, and some other stuff aren't implemented
+- Some C++ features like global initializers

 ### Credits
 - [blanham's mirror of liballoc 1.1](https://github.com/blanham/liballoc) for the kernel heap allocation implementation (it's open domain, so if you want to use it, I highly recommend it)